RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

 ![geospatial_output](https://github.com/TanzeemHasan/neocortexapi/assets/74203937/bece1fe1-c62d-4d48-aa9a-4994deff26af)

 The bitmap images generated for geographical coordinates offer a unique view of the spatial patterns encoded within the SDRs.
-Now if we change the encoder settings and provide the below settings:
+Now if the encoder settings is changed and the below settings is provided:
 ```
 encoderSettings.Add("W", 21);
 encoderSettings.Add("N", 40);